anugyas/anugyas.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: This page needs to be updated.
-In the interim, please check out the LinkedIn projects page for insight into some of my recent projects.
+In the interim, for updated information about my recent projects click <a href='https://www.linkedin.com/in/anugyasrivastava/details/projects/'>here</a>.
 nav: true
 nav_order: 2
 display_categories: [work, fun]